 Sixth & I celebrates intersections—the unexpected places where Jewish and secular culture meet.
-Since 2004, the historic, multi-denominational, and non-membership synagogue in downtown Washington, DC has housed impactful, entertaining, and thought-provoking programs open to the entire community.
+Since 2004, the historic, multi-denominational, and non-membership synagogue in downtown Washington, DC has housed impactful, entertaining, and thought-provoking programs for the community.

 As an innovative organization seeking to re-imagine the Jewish experience, Sixth & I is a non-membership synagogue without a congregational structure.
 Anyone is welcome to join our ever-growing community by participating in our à la carte programs.
 To learn more about supporting Sixth & I by making a donation, click here.